 Italian

 Everyone knows that people in Italy speak Italian.
-But not everyone knows that Italian is not the only language spoken in the country.
+But not too many people knows that Italian is not the only language spoken in the country.
 In fact, Italy is home to a rich variety of regional languages.
-In this blog post, we’ll explore the linguistic diversity that makes Italy so unique.
+In this blog post, we’ll explore the linguistic diversity of Italy and try to understand why that makes the country so unique.

-In Italy, regional languages are often called “dialetti” (dialects).
-But they are not just dialects—they are real, fully developed languages.
-Many are older than standard Italian and can be difficult for native speakers of Italian to understand.
+In Italy, regional languages are often called dialetti (dialects).
+But they are not just dialects, they are real, fully developed languages.
+They are older than standard Italian, evolved separately, and have their own vocabulary, grammar rules, and sounds.
+In fact, it can be very difficult for native speakers of Italian to understand them.

 Standard Italian is based on the Tuscan variety, used by the poet Dante Alighieri in La Divina Commedia (written around 1300).
-However, it only became the national language after Italy's unification in the 1800s and became widespread in daily life with the arrival of television in the 20th century.
+However, it only became the national language after Italy's unification in the 1800s, when a common language was needed to communicate across the newly created country.
+At first, Italian was used mainly by the urban elite, while people in the countryside continued speaking their local languages.
+And it was only after World War II that standard Italian became widespread in daily life, thanks to television and other mass media.

 Sometimes.
 Like standard Italian, most regional languages evolved from Latin.
 However, each developed in its own way.
-Neighboring regions may understand each other, but languages from distant areas can be mutually unintelligible.
+Neighboring regions may understand each other more or less, but languages from distant areas can be mutually unintelligible.
+For example, a person from Venice may communicate somewhat with a person from Milan in their local languages, but would struggle with someone from Palermo or Naples.

 Here are a few examples of how the word boy is said in various regional languages: